-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - the appointment is otherwise necessary to protect the assets.

 The court may appoint a provisional liquidator at any time in the period between presentation of a petition for the compulsory winding-up of the debtor and the making of a winding-up order or the dismissal/striking out of the petition accordingly.
-The provisional liquidator will protect or preserve the debtor's assets until the appointment of a liquidator.
+The provisional liquidator's powers will usually be set out in the order for his or her appointment.
+Generally, the role of the provisional liquidator will be to protect the debtor's assets until the appointment of a liquidator.

-Receivership: A secured creditor holding a floating charge (debenture) over assets of a debtor can appoint a receiver to realise the assets that are subject to the charge.
-The receiver may operate the business on behalf of the debenture holder and discharge the debt out of the proceeds.
-A receiver acts as agent for the debenture holder and does not have investigative powers; his or her powers are set out in the floating charge appointing him or her.
+Receivership: A secured creditor holding a floating charge (debenture) over assets of a debtor can appoint a receiver manager to realise the assets that are subject to the charge.
+The receiver manager may operate the business on behalf of the debenture holder and discharge the debt out of the proceeds.
+A receiver manager acts as agent for the debenture holder and does not have investigative powers; his or her powers are set out in the floating charge appointing him or her.

 This can prove to be an expeditious process for a debenture holder, given that it has become common practice for the appointment of the receiver to be made within hours of the service of a demand on the debtor.